Rahul0598/blog-source/README.md

 `docker-compose up build`

-`docker-compose up serve` - for live-server
+`docker-compose up serve` - to start the live-server

-`docker-compose up publish` - to publish the website.
+`docker-compose up publish` - to generate the publish files.

 I used git submodules to integrate the theme and the final publish files of the site.
 This way, I can ensure that every change I make and push to the source will be simultaneously pushed to the website repository, **while** maintaining a separate repository for both of the source and public files.